 Mary Bonds, LCSW works with children, adolescents, adults and families.
-She has over 40 years of experience working with adults, adolescents and children with post-traumatic stress disorder, depression and abandonment issues.
-She works with individuals and couples with anger problems which result in disrupted relationships and disrupted lives.
+She has over 30 years of experience working with adults, adolescents and children with post-traumatic stress disorder, depression and abandonment issues.
+She works with individuals, couples and seniors to resolve issues and live fuller lives.

-Taranum Chaudry, Ph.D., LMFT has a Doctorate in Marriage and Family Therapy with almost 20 years of experience working with adults, couples and families.
+Taranum Chaudry, Ph.D., LMFT has a Doctorate in Marriage and Family Therapy with almost 25 years of experience working with adults, couples and families.
 She is experienced in treating a wide range of clinical issues.
 These include relationship problems, extramarital affairs, blended families and parenting issues.
-Other areas include depression, anxiety, ADHD, eating disorders, trauma and abuse and life transition problems.
+Other areas include depression, anxiety, ADHD, eating disorders, trauma, abuse and life transition problems.

-Molly Dinsdale, MA, LPC, Co-Director, works with children, adolescents, and adults, in family, couple, and individual therapy.
-In addition to working with issues of adulthood, family life, and relationships for over 30 years, Molly has expertise in adult and child divorce issues, blended families, the effects of disabilities on families, and work with child, adolescent, and adult victims of trauma or abuse, and mood disorders.
+Molly Dinsdale, MA, LPC, Co-Director works with children, adolescents, and adults, in family, couple, and individual therapy.
+In addition to working with issues of adulthood, family life, and relationships for over 20 years, Molly has expertise in adult and child divorce issues, blended families, the effects of disabilities on families, and work with child, adolescent, and adult victims of trauma or abuse, and eating disorders.

-David Dougher, LCSW, Co-Director Clinical Supervisor has extensive experience in treatment of children, adolescents and adults and is also in private practice in Corvallis.
-He has worked with adults, children, and adolescents in individual, family and group therapy for over 25 years.
+David Dougher, LCSW, Co-Director Clinical Supervisor, has extensive experience in treatment of children and adolescents, and is also in private practice in Corvallis.
+He has worked with adults, couples, children, and adolescents in individual, family and group therapy for over 25 years.
 David's approach combines systems theory and psychodynamics, while integrating developmental concerns.
-He also sees individual adults with trauma, mood disorders
+He also sees individual adults with trauma, mood disorders and anxiety.

-Gloria Hall, LPC has experience working with children, adolescents and adults.
+Gloria Hall, MA, LPC works with children, adolescents, adults and couples.
 She uses a non-directive, client-centered approach as well as psychodynamic and cognitive behavioral theories to treat such issues as mood disorders, childhood abuse, PTSD, relationship difficulties, and self-identity.
 She also offers the option of a faith-based approach to counseling.

-Joan Williamson, MA, LPC works with adults as individuals and couples to address, among other concerns, relationship difficulties, transitions and losses, grief, childhood abuse, trauma, depression, anxiety, the full range of eating disorders, and self-esteem problems.
+Joan Williamson, MA, LPC works with adults as individuals and couples to address such concerns as relationship difficulties, transitions and losses, grief, childhood abuse, trauma, depression, anxiety, the full range of eating disorders, and self-esteem problems.
 She has over 30 years of experience.
 She also works with teens struggling with depression, anxiety, eating disorders, negative body/self-image and related developmental issues.